ignite/cli/docs/guide/hello.md

 ![./images/api.png](./images/api.png)

-A validator node exposes two endpoints: [http://localhost:26657](http://localhost:26657) for the low-level Tendermint API and [http://localhost:1317](http://localhost:1317) for the high-level blockchain API.
+By default a validator node exposes two endpoints: [http://localhost:26657](http://localhost:26657) for the low-level Tendermint API and [http://localhost:1317](http://localhost:1317) for the high-level blockchain API.

 When you want to stop your blockchain, press Ctrl+C in the terminal window where it's running.
 In the development environment, Starport doesn't require you to restart the blockchain; changes you make in files will be automatically picked up by Starport.